Improve your early years practice

 Dog -> Dog barking -> I hear a dog barking

-Young gestalt language processors might start their language journey by saying “What a nice dog!” every time they see a dog, as they heard a family member exclaim this one day.
+Young GLPs might start their language journey by saying “What a nice dog!” every time they see a dog, as they heard a family member exclaim this one day.

-Unfortunately, most of us are still taught or advised to try to force these children onto the path we are more used to.
-It is not uncommon for early years educators to be told to ignore echolalia, to add a word to a child’s phrase, or dull down our own communication with them as if they had the receptive understanding of a younger child.
+Unfortunately, most of us educators are still taught or advised to try to force these children onto the path we are more used to, or that is more widely ‘accepted’.
+It is not uncommon for Early Years educators to be told to ignore echolalia, to add a word to a child’s phrase, or dull down our own communication with them as if they had the receptive understanding of a younger child.

 “Lunch now, then play.”